All Products

 Change owner permission

-When there is a change in users in Dataphin, you can quickly change the owner permission.
-The user will no longer have the original permissions.
+When there is a change in users in Dataphin, you can transfer their ownership permissions to another user.
+The original user loses the transferred permissions.
 Be sure to change the owner as needed.
 For more information, see change owner permission.

 1. Click the Actionsimage icon in the column of the target member.